secrets we can learn from picasso

 His refusal to adhere to traditional standards of representation led him to create entirely new visual languages, such as Cubism and later, abstract art.

-Picasso believed that in order to create something truly original, one must first understand the rules—and then break them.
+Picasso believed that in order to create something truly original, you must first understand the rules—and then break them.

 He understood that true innovation often comes from challenging the status quo and questioning accepted norms.